 In addition, keep in mind that you need to take care of this grass.
 If the lawn is not properly maintained, then it will die.
-You will need to pay close attention to how you are caring for the lawn itself.
-This added bit of maintenance may be seen as an inconvenience by some, so make sure that you weigh your options before making your ultimate decision.
+You will need to pay close attention to how you are caring for the property itself.
+Some may see this added bit of maintenance as an inconvenience, so make sure that you weigh your options before making your ultimate decision.

 Some driveways use two or more of the above materials.
 Usually, one material is for the border and the other for the driveway proper.
 Here’s an example of a brick and concrete driveway.